-Sarcoptic Mange (Scabies)
+Causes Of Sarcoptic Mange

 Sarcoptes scabiei mites cause sarcoptic mange in dogs.
 They set up camp on the dogs skin and mate, and the female mites burrow into the skin to lay eggs (say it with us: ewwww), setting off an allergic response in the dog and making them mighty itchy.

 Symptoms Of Sarcoptic Mange In Dogs

 These mites prefer hairless skin and tend to burrow into ear flaps, elbows, and the belly.
 Check those areas for red, scaly skin.
-In later stages the ears may get a crusty edge.
+In later stages, the ears may get a crusty edge.

-Treatment For Sarcoptic Mange In Dogs
+Diagnosis And Treatment For Sarcoptic Mange In Dogs

 - Your vet may give your dog medication and shampoo that kills mites.